A student writing formula on a white board

 Technical interviews are normally held as part of the admissions process.

 If invited you can expect to be interviewed by at least two people and for the interview to last around 30 minutes.
-The interview could take place face-to-face or remotely.
+The interview will take place remotely.

 It is expected that interviews will take place around three to five weeks after an application deadline.